mrdaniellewis/react-listboxes/docs/drop_down.md

 This control may be useful if options require complex styling.
 However a radio group may also be more appropriate.

 There are significant differences between the way a `<select>` is represented with and interacted with on different devices and in different operating systems.
-This control may confuse users.
+This control has to take a single approach and may confuse some users.

 It is also more cumbersome to add a label to this component.
 The native `<label>` element _will not work_.
 Instead you will need to do the following: